scminne/Strava-to-GeoJSON/README.md

 * Calculate the elevation (m), slope (%), speed (mph) and power (watt) at each trackpoint of the GPX file
 * Export the track elevation, slope, speed and power to a GeoJSON file
 * Interactive visualization of the GeoJSON file on a color-coded map
+* Ramer–Douglas–Peucker algorithm to reduce GeoJSON file size (only with `--visualize` option)

 ## Usage